bytecodealliance/component-docs/component-model/src/wit-overview.md

 ### Lists

-`list<T>` for any type T denotes an ordered sequence of values of type T.  T can be any type, built-im or user-defined:
+`list<T>` for any type T denotes an ordered sequence of values of type T.  T can be any type, built-in or user-defined:

 ```
 list<u8>        // byte buffer